 The simple answer to how many businesses there are in the UK is 4.9 million.
-This is the official figure produced by the Department for Business, Innovation and Skills (BIS).
+This is the official figure produced by the Department for Business, Energy and Industrial Strategy.
 The image below is part of the Methodology Note that accompanies their figures to show how they were produced.

 As you can see working out the number of businesses in the UK is not simply a matter of counting them up.
 Instead it is a complex formula which includes a fair degree of assumptions and some guesswork.
 This is partly because there is no central register of businesses in the UK and partly because where there are registers the government does not trust their figures.